boolean-uk/continuous-automation/README.md

 2. Continuous Deployment
 3. Continuous Delivery

-The approach used largely depends on the team needs, with Continuous Delivery & Integration being the most common.
+The approach used largely depends on the team needs, with Continuous Integration & Delivery being the most common.

 ## Continuous Integration (CI)

 You've been doing this on the Boolean course already!
 CI is the process of taking a developer's code and automatically running tests on it.
 If you check your previous pull requests, your latest commits should have either a green check mark or a red X attached.

+All of those tests were written by the Boolean team, but you could add your own tests and those can be included in the CI process as well.

 This is continuous integration - your code is cloned into an automated service, which then installs all of the packages defined in your `package.json` file and runs any tests included in the project.
 If all tests pass, you get a green check - if even one fails, you get a red X.